-As Kirk and the Enterprise landing party arrive on the surface of the planet, it is revealed that the Emenians have been fighting a computer-simulated war with the neighboring planet, Vendikar.
+As Kirk and members of a landing party arrive on the surface of the planet, it is revealed that the Emenians have been fighting a computer-simulated war with its neighboring planet, Vendikar.
 Per a treaty signed by the two peoples, citizens of either planet are required to submit to real executions inside of “disintegration booths” in order to meet the casualty counts from the simulated attacks.
-This method, it is explained, allows the two cultures the ability to preserve their societal structures, economies, and ecologies.
-Effectively, they’ve made their war clean and tidy.
+This method, it’s explained, allows the two worlds the ability to preserve their cultural structures, social economies, and natural ecologies.
+In essence, they’ve made a clean and tidy war.

-As the plot moves forward, the Enterprise suffers an “attack” from one of the simulated bombings by entering into the space between the two warring planets.
-Thus the Emenians attempt to force the entirety of the crew to report to their “disintegration booths.”
+The Enterprise then suffers a virtual attack from one of the simulated bombings as it enters into the space between the two warring planets and the Emenians attempt to force the entirety of the crew to report to their “disintegration booths.”

-Undeniably, the families and people close to those who are currently serving overseas in the Iraq and Afghanistan Wars today are indeed experiencing the struggles firsthand.
+Undeniably, the families and friends of those who are currently serving overseas in the Iraq and Afghanistan Wars today are indeed experiencing these struggles firsthand.
+Nobody can deny or take away the pain they may be feeling.
 However, recent data shows that there are roughly 1.46 million active American military personal, which means less than 1% of the U.S. population currently serves.
-With these numbers, it’s very possible that a given American citizen has either a small or virtually no personal connection to the current wars our country is waging overseas.
+With these numbers, it’s probably that a given American citizen has either a small or virtually no personal connection to the current conflicts our country is waging overseas or the individuals fighting.

-In doing initial research for this post, I wasn’t able to find that much on the general apathy of the American public to the costs of our current war.
-Most articles and/or research were specifically related to desensitization towards graphic imagery due to the rise in coverage from 24-hour news networks, violence depicted in television and film, and the video game industry.
-While that is also an interesting thought to consider, it wasn’t exactly what I was looking for.
+In researching this topic, I really wasn’t able to find that much.
+Most research and articles more specifically relate to desensitization towards graphic imagery due to the rise in coverage from 24-hour news networks.
+While that is also an interesting thought to consider, it’s not exactly the message here.

-As I dug a bit deeper, however, I stumbled upon remarks from political pundit, Rachel Maddow, during a press tour promoting her 2012 book, Drift: The Unmooring of American Military Power.
-In a specific interview with David Gregory on Meet the Press, Maddow described the very concept which I want to address:
+As I dug a bit deeper, however, I stumbled upon these remarks from political pundit, Rachel Maddow, during a press tour promoting her 2012 book, Drift: The Unmooring of American Military Power.
+In a specific interview with David Gregory on Meet the Press, Maddow described this concept quite aptly:

 David Gregory: There’s a lot to this.
 As I was reading it I got out the black pen and underlined this particular section of the book that I’ll put on the screen.
 While America has been fighting two of its longest ever boots on the ground wars in decade following 9/11, the fighting them simultaneously, less than 1% of the adult U.S. population has been called upon to strap on those boots.
 Not since the peace time years between World War I and II according to a Pew Research study has a smaller share of Americans served in the armed forces.
 Half the American public says it’s not been marginally affected by ten years of constant war.
 Never in our long history been further from the ideal of that America would find it impossible to go to war without disrupting domestic civilian life.
 That carries a high cost.